kwokyto/queueing-bot/README.md

-# queueing-bot for Start of Sem Dinner
+# Queueing System on Telegram

 This bot was created to maintain a queue system for the photo booth during the Start of Sem 2 Dinner 2021 in USP NUS.
 It was very well received and was subsequently adapted for use during the End of Sem 2 Dinner 2021.